hhbyyh/OnlineLDA_Spark/README.md

 Online LDA based on Spark

 The repository contains an implementation for online LDA from http://www.cs.princeton.edu/~mdhoffma/.
 Developed with Apache Spark v1.2.0.
+Share the code in case it may help.

 main interfaces: